 PB-PMHPP Curriculum Options

-Students in the certificate program complete a minimum of 24 course credits in the sciences and humanities.
-Besides a strong foundation in the physical and biological sciences, it is also extremely important that future physicians have a strong liberal arts education.
-We strongly recommend that students include at least one non-science course each semester in order to help prepare the student for the critical analysis and reasoning section of the admission test.
-Therefore, each semester students can expect to take three science courses and one non-science course.
-Post-Baccalaureate students take classes with both undergraduate and graduate students within the University.
-The certificate option has two tracks: Enhancement and Career Changer.
+Students enrolled in the Certificate Program must complete a minimum of 24 course credits in the sciences and humanities to be awarded a PB-PMHPP certificate.
+While all curricular plans for the Certificate Program are individualized to meet a student's needs, we strongly recommend that all students include at least one non-science course each semester in order to help prepare them for the non-math/science professional expectations required of all medical and health care professionals, including admission examination (eg, MCAT, DAT) critical thinking and reasoning sections, professional school interviews, and future clinical practice expectations.
+Typically, Certificate Program students take three sciences and one non-science course each semester.
+Post-Baccalaureate students take classes with both undergraduate and graduate students at the University.

 PB-PMHPP Certificate students are required to enroll in two (0 credit) PB-PMHPP courses over the time of their enrollment.
 These courses are designed to provide PB-PMHPP students with basic training in medical skills and health safety requirements including, but not limited to HIPAA training, blood-borne pathogen training, handwashing, gloving, sterile field, and entry-level physical examination skills and assessments.
 Students also are introduced to inter-professional education and evidence-based practice, and they are required to participate in two related activities.

 Certificate Program with Masters Degree Option